jonathastavares/React-To-Do/README.md

 ## Getting Started

-1 - On Github, on the main page of this repository, click the Code button and copy "Clone with HTTPS" by clicking the copy icon.
+1 - On Github, visit the main page of this repository, click the Code button and copy "Clone with HTTPS" by clicking on the copy icon.
 In your terminal, enter a git clone and past the link that you copied from the repository, and press enter.
 (e.g. git clone https://github.com/jonathastavares/React-To-Do.git).

-* To get a local copy up and running follow these steps.
+* To get a local copy updated and running follow these steps.

 2 - open your terminal and clone the project running